How to Teach Your Children From Family History

 Make a book of vocabulary words, maybe of a native language, or of common family words, with their definitions.

 Read family letters or birthday cards or other correspondence and have copies of them in a place where the children can get to them and read them easily.
 I had a friend who’s daughter kept every note her mom ever wrote her, in her journal.
-She was still learning to read when she showed it to me but she could read the notes very well.
+She was still learning to read when she showed it to me but she could read the notes very well. - There is a lot of math in family history.
+Here are some conversation starters that combine family history and math.

 Talk about prices then and now.